aheze/Popovers/README.md

 | --- |

 ### 🌃 Background
-You can put anything you want in the popover's background.
+You can put anything in a popover's background.

 <table>
 <tr>